yashkemkar/devnotes/Notes/javascript.md

 Pranav

 ### Order of operations
 With a function we can define a function further down the document and access it near the top, however with a class you can only instantiate the class after the class has already been defined above.
+You must keep the order in mind.